 - 1/4 cup minced parsley Add to list

 - 1 teaspoon dried thyme Add to list

 - Salt and pepper, to taste Add to list

 - 2 tablespoons flour Add to list

 - Chèvre (optional) Add to list

 - Arugula (optional) Add to list

-In a medium pan, sauté the onion in olive oil until soft, about 5 minutes.
+In a medium pan, sauté the onion in 1 tablespoon olive oil until soft, about 5 minutes.
 Stir in the grated beets, cover and cook over medium heat, stirring occasionally, until the beets are tender, about 10 minutes.
 Add the vinegar and garlic and sauté 1 more minute.
 Set aside until cool enough to handle.

 Place the black beans in a large bowl and mash them slightly with a fork.
 Add the beet and onion mixture, rice, lemon juice, parsley and thyme.
 Stir to combine and season to taste with salt and pepper.
 Add the flour and stir until thoroughly blended.

 Form into patties.
-Working in batches, heat 1 tablespoon of oil in a heavy skillet and brown the patties on one side until they have a nice crust, about 2 minutes.
+Working in batches, heat 1 tablespoon oil in a heavy skillet and brown the patties on one side until they have a nice crust, about 2 minutes.
 Flip and cook the second side about 2 minutes more.
 Serve on warm buns with a dollop of chèvre and a small handful of arugula or your favorite toppings.

 Veggie burger tips